 My research interests focus on advertising ethics and regulation, specifically as applied to the public and non-profit contexts.
 I am also interested in the broader questions of ethics in marketing and marketing's impact on society, social and charity marketing, sustainability, consumer vulnerability, emotions, advertising rhetoric, and the role of societal and cultural norms in consumption practices.

-Kristina’s research aims to develop a nuanced in-depth understanding of shocking, offensive, and controversial advertising within the non-profit sector.
-Her research explores the regulatory processes of such advertising with an emphasis on interpretations of different stakeholder groups involved, including the non-profit organisations, advertising creatives, regulators, and audiences.
-Her thesis takes a multi-method approach and is structured around three main chapters:
+My work thus far focused on developing a nuanced and in-depth understanding of shocking, offensive, and controversial advertising within the public and nonprofit sectors.
+My PhD thesis adopted stakeholder theory as an overarching frame and specifically explored the regulatory processes of such advertising tactics with an emphasis on interpretations of these by different stakeholder groups involved, including the public and nonprofit organisations, advertising creatives, regulators, and audiences.

 Currently, I am working on a number of projects revolving around advertising, rhetoric, ethics and sustainability.
 I am exploring the rhetoric in controversial advertising, specifically working with Aristotelian notions of rhetoric and building on a methodological approach developed in my doctoral work.
 I am also researching rhetoric in the context of advertising regulation, stigmatisation and legitimacy in deoderant advertising, and overcoming consumer aversion towards clothing reuse and sustainable consumption practices.